pgxn/rfcs/text/0000-release-meta-spec-v2.md

     file.
 5. Compare one of the digests from the payload to a digest generated from the downloaded zip file.
-6. If they digests are the same, continue with building and installing.
+6. If the digests are the same, continue with building and installing.
     Otherwise abort with an error.

 ## Reference-level explanation